g0dd4rd/RacerX/README.md

 - **Input monitoring** — Hear your microphone input in real-time
 - **Project management** — Save and load projects with all recordings
 - **Import/Export** — Import WAV files and export individual tracks or mixed audio
+- **Chromatic tuner** — Built-in tuner with high-contrast accessible design for tuning any instrument
+- **Drum machine** — Pattern-based drum sequencer with FluidSynth MIDI sounds and custom time signatures
 - **Keyboard shortcuts** — Full keyboard navigation with accessibility-friendly shortcuts
 - **GNOME integration** — Native look and feel with libadwaita